-The peroxygen components of the FCS (PAA, HP) are expected to degrade rapidly in the presence of organic material, and, SA totally dissociates in the presence of water to sulfate ions (SO42-) and hydrated protons.
+The peroxygen components of the FCS (PAA, HP) are expected to degrade rapidly in the presence of organic material, and, SA totally dissociates in the presence of water to sulfate ions ( $SO{42}$ -) and hydrated protons.
 As part of the sulfur cycle, sulfate is either incorporated into living organisms, reduced via anaerobic biodegradation to sulfides, deposited as sulfur, or re-oxidized to sulfur dioxide and sulfate.
 Also, AA is rapidly metabolized by ambient aerobic microorganisms to carbon dioxide and water.
-Thus, the focus of the environmental analysis is on HEDP and DPA, and the EA discusses the use profile with the highest concentrations of both components (i.e. number xi above).
+Thus, the focus of the environmental analysis is on HEDP and DPA.
 HEDP is a chelating agent and exhibits unique partitioning behavior such that 80% adsorbs to wastewater treatment sludge, while the remaining 20% stays in the water.
 DPA is water soluble and does not partition to sludge; therefore, it is assumed that the environmental introduction concentration (EIC) is equal to the use concentration (9 ppm).
-The DPA aquatic effective environmental concentration (EEC) is 0.9 ppm (i.e. EIC ÷ 10-fold dilution factor upon release of effluent to surface waters).
+The DPA aquatic effective environmental concentration (EEC) is 0.9 ppm (i.e. EIC $\div$ 10-fold dilution factor upon release of effluent to surface waters).
 There is little ecotoxicity information available on DPA itself, so environmental toxicity was assessed using the Environmental Protection Agency's (EPA's) Ecological Structure Activity Relationships (ECOSAR) Class Program, which estimates effects based on structure-activity relationships and predictions from similar chemical classes.

 The lowest toxicity endpoints, according to ECOSAR, are a chronic value of 29 mg/L for fish (proxy: pyridine-alpha-acid), and a chronic value of 89 mg/L (proxy: neutral organic SAR).
 The expected worst-case EEC of 0.9 ppm 2 orders of magnitude below these concentrations.
 Therefore, discharge to surface waters of effluent containing 0.9 ppm DPA is not expected to have toxic effects on aquatic life.

-Similarly, the HEDP use level of 600 ppm is used to estimate environmental introduction concentrations.
-Application of the 80:20 sludge:water adsorption factor and 10-fold dilution upon discharge to surface waters yields an EEC of 480 ppm for sludge, and 12 ppm for water.
-The sludge EEC is less than half the toxicity endpoint for soil (1000 mg/kg NOEC red worms).
+Similarly, the HEDP use level of 205 ppm is used to estimate environmental introduction concentrations.
+Application of the 80:20 sludge:water adsorption factor and 10-fold dilution upon discharge to surface waters yields an EEC of 164 ppm for sludge, and 4.1 ppm for water.
+The sludge EEC is well below the toxicity endpoint for soil (1000 mg/kg NOEC Eisenia foetida).
 If applied as a soil amendment, the sludge will be mixed with other soil and its concentration further diluted.

-The aquatic EIC of 12 ppm is within the range of the most sensitive aquatic toxicity endpoint (10 - 12.5 mg/L NOEC Daphnia magna).
-Furthermore, the EEC estimation is based on a very conservative assumption that 100% of the FCS is discharged via a wastewater treatment facility with no additional dilution.
-Therefore, discharge to surface waters of effluent containing 12 ppm HEDP is not expected to have toxic effects.
+The aquatic EIC of 4.1 ppm is an order of magnitude below the range of the most sensitive aquatic toxicity endpoint (10 - 12.5 mg/L NOEC Daphnia magna).
+Therefore, discharge to surface waters of effluent containing 4.1 ppm HEDP is not expected to have toxic effects.